The Best Forex Trading Books For Traders

 3. Fooled By Randomness, Nassim Nicholas Taleb

 A crucial aspect of personal trading psychology is being comfortable with risk.
 As an active trader, it is easy to forget that risk exists in every facet of life, not just the next forex buy or sell.
-In Fooled By Randomness, Taleb examines risk, reward and the role that chance plays in each.
+In Fooled By Randomness, Taleb examines risk management, reward and the role that chance plays in each.
 Fooled is nothing short of a masterwork on the more obscure underpinnings of success and failure.

 Having a thorough understanding of risk is an important part of being able to manage it effectively.
 Examining its impact on society, as well as the role that luck often plays in risk, is the primary focus of Fooled.
 Although aimed at the broader financial world, Taleb's Fooled By Randomness ranks among the top forex books on the market.